Avoid these Financial Traps Part 1

 The New Year is quickly approaching and with the New Year comes people’s New Year resolutions.
 One common resolution or goal that people have in the New Year is to do better with their finances whether that means budgeting, saving more, getting out of debt, investing, etc., but there are some things to avoid when doing this.

-I must start by saying that after having been in debt, having gotten out of debt, and now saving to buy a home over the past few years I have really struggled with debt and what good debt is versus bad debt.
+I must start by saying that after having been in debt and having gotten out of debt I have really struggled with debt and with the idea of what good debt is versus bad debt.
 I have studied Scripture and found that there is not one good thing that God has to say about debt.
 With that said this is completely counter-cultural and some of these things may not seem right to you, but stick in there and please feel free to ask questions.
+Avoiding debt and the appeal of credit has taken me a long time to work through and you will have to decide what you believe for yourself, but in my opinion avoiding debt and using credit is the way to go.
 Your dialogue on a post could very well help you to understand better as well as someone else.

 Knowing all of this you may be asking yourself why I recommend avoiding the appeal of credit and your credit report.
 You may be thinking to yourself, “but don’t I need a good credit score?”
 The answer is yes and no. A good credit score can be beneficial when buying a house and in some situations when trying to rent a place, but the reality is that you will be much better off in the long run if you dump your debt and start saving.
 Beware though that your credit score will suffer as you do this, but do not fear because eventually it will drop to zero.